vwegmayr/sumatra-demo/README.md

 Enter sumatra username: demo
 Enter sumatra password: demo
-Enter archive path: /full/path/to/Dropbox/ise-squad Enter path where Sumatra should look for output: .
+Enter archive path: /full/path/to/Dropbox/ise-squad Enter path where Sumatra should look for output: output
 ```

 Note that the output data storage only works if you have access to the ise-squad Dropbox folder.